-Here, thanks to the Schr\"{o}dinger-Bloch analogy, we can conveniently employ the Rayleigh-Schordinger perturbation theory \cite{cohen1982rayleigh} to assess the tendency of population change resulting from stress-induced mutagenesis.
-We consider two extremes: gradual increases in mutation rate with stress and a sharp mutational burst when stress levels surpass a certain fitness threshold.
+Here, thanks to the Schr\"{o}dinger analogy, we can conveniently employ two different methods: the Rayleigh-Ritz variational method\cite{rayleigh1907dynamical,ritz1909neue} to estimate the stationary population number, and the Rayleigh-Schr\"{o}dinger perturbation theory\cite{cohen1982rayleigh} to assess the tendency of population change resulting from stress-induced mutagenesis.
+For an unknown system evolving under a given Hamiltonian, the Rayleigh-Ritz variational method consists of finding trial wave functions that minimize the energy of the system to approximate the unknown ground state.
+Hence, we can estimate the stationary population size for a family of single-peak landscapes in all dimensions through this method.
+On the other hand, we also study the stress-induced mutagenesis using perturbation theory on a well known system: starting from a Hamiltonian with an well-known ground state and eigenenergy, we probe the evolution of this system perturbed by a small addition to this Hamiltonian using a power series expansion to the known ground state and the operator-representation of the additional Hamiltonian perturbation.
+This is the Rayleigh-Schrodinger method, and we utilize it to consider two distinct extremes: gradual increases in mutation rate with stress and a sharp mutational burst when stress levels surpass a certain fitness threshold.
 We demonstrate in an unchanging environment that, unlike the former case, the latter consistently leads to a net gain in the total population size.
 This finding offers an explanation for the frequent appearance of mutational switches observed in nature \cite{cirz2005inhibition, bos2015emergence}.